julgachancipa/delivery_model_and_API/README.md

 ## Model Documentation

-By default the model is fitted with the GaussianNB classifier, but you can change the **clf** variable in the fit_model.py and run the file again
+By default the model is fitted with the GaussianNB classifier, but you can change the **clf** variable in the fit_model.py file and run it again.

 ```
 """